LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: LR characterization

-\begin{proof}[Proof of Theorem~\ref{abstractconnectivity}] Clearly any $4$-arrangement is connected, via a finite sequence of splitting mutations, to a simple $4$-arrangement.
-By a repeated application of Lemma~\ref{newmainresult} we see that any simple $4$-arrangement is connected, via a finite sequence of mutations, to a simple thin $4$-arrangement.
-Then by a repeated application of Lemma~\ref{newmainresultbis} we see that any simple thin $4$-arrangement is connected, via a finite sequence of mutations, to the double version of cyclic arrangement of pseudolines. \end{proof}
+\begin{theorem} The mutation graph on the space of pseudoline arrangements of given size whose subarrangements of size at most $4$ are of genus $1$ is connected. \end{theorem} \begin{proof} A {\it good} arrangement is an arrangement of pseudolines whose subarrangements of size at most $4$ are of genus $1$.
+Clearly any good arrangement is connected, via a finite sequence of splitting mutations, to a good simple arrangement.
+Then by a repeated application of Lemma~\ref{newmainresultbis} we see that any good simple arrangement of size $n+1$ is connected, via a finite sequence of mutations, to a good simple arrangement of pseudolines obtained from a good simple arrangement of size $n$ by adding a copy of one of its pseudolines as indicated in Fig.~\ref{addingacopy}.
+The result follows by induction.